unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. The payload of sparse track fragments can be in different formats (such as XML, text, or binary), depending on the scenario

 ## Live Stream Ingest Option constraints
-The fragmented MP4 Stream is the basic unit of operation in live ingestion for composing live presentations, handling streaming failover, and redundancy scenarios.
+The fragmented MP4 Stream is the basic unit of operation for composing live presentations, handling streaming failover, and redundancy scenarios.
 It is defined as one unique, fragmented MP4 bitstream that might contain a single track or multiple tracks.
 A full live presentation might contain one or more streams, depending on the configuration of the live encoders.
 The following examples illustrate various options of using streams to compose a full live presentation.

 Example:
 A company wants to create a live streaming presentation that includes the following audio/video bitrates: